-What is break even point?
-What is break even analysis?
+What is the break-even point?
+What is a break-even analysis?

-Break even point can be defined as the business volume that balances total costs with total gains.
-At break even volume, in other words, cash inflows equal cash outflows, exactly, and net cash flow equals zero.
+Break-even point usually means the business volume that balances total costs with total gains.
+At break-even volume, in other words, total cash inflows equal total cash outflows.
+At break even, in other words, net cash flow equals zero.

-Business people calculate break even in order to answer questions like these:
+Business people calculate break-even to answer questions like these:

 - How many product units must we sell to break even?

-- How many rooms must we rent in order to cover costs?
+- How many rooms must we rent to cover costs?

 - At what unit sales volume do we earn a profit?

 The term break even is a verb, as in "When do we break even?"
 The form break-even is an adjective, as in "The break-even point."
-However, the adjectives break even and breakeven are equally correct.
+However, it is also correct to spell the adjectives as break even or breakeven.

-The basic components of simple break even analysis include:
+The essential components of simple break-even analysis include: